How to Build a Secure Online Pharmacy or Develop Medicine Delivery App?: 2021 Edition

 - Any transaction error should be caught and stored.

-Here, I would like to share a case study that shares how my team has filled 47 security gaps in the healthcare app and assisted the development team to develop a HIPAA compliant healthcare app.
+Here, I would like to share a case study that shares how we filled 47 security gaps in the healthcare app and assisted development team to develop a HIPAA compliant healthcare app.